Read time: 4 minutes

 There is a browser (…) button on which you can click to open the dialog box to choose the Backup file.

 In the dialog box, choose the backup media type first, then Add the Backup files from various sources.

-If applicable to your scenario, you can choose any of the following choices on the Options page of the Restore options panel to examine or pick the advanced options: 6.1 WITH options
+- If relevant to your situation, you have the flexibility to select any of the following options available on the “Options” page within the Restore options panel, allowing you to review or make advanced selections:

-We hope that you found this write-up helpful in restoring database backup in SQL Server 2012.
-Above mentioned methods will not work in case the backup is inaccessible, corrupt, damaged, or lost.
+We trust that you have found this guide to be valuable when it comes to recovering a database backup in SQL Server 2012.
+It’s important to note that the methods mentioned above may not be effective if the backup is unavailable, corrupted, compromised, or misplaced.
 In such scenarios, you need a powerful and efficient third-party tool like Kernel SQL Backup Recovery, which can recover data from corrupted SQL backup files; it supports the recovery from all SQL Server versions, maintaining the integrity of data.
 In case you encounter any scenario of corruption of SQL backup, then also you need the help of the SQL Backup Recovery tool